cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 Open the `File` stage and rename it (by changing the label and reference name) to "CreditCardSource."
 Similarly, rename "Wrangler" to "CreditTransform" and "LogisticRegressionTrainer" to "FraudTrainerSink."

 In the Trainer configuration, specify `Label Field` to be Class.
-This is the field that you Logistic Regression model will predict.
+This is the field that your Logistic Regression model will predict.
 Also, give `FileSet Name` the value "FraudModel," which is the fileset in which the trained model will be stored.

 .. figure:: /_images/tutorials/logistic/trainer_config.jpeg
 	:figwidth: 100%